 We cannot overlook the security concerns that are rising with the growth of connected devices.
 If we talk about traditional IT security, securing software is of prime importance.
-However, in IoT both hardware and software are to be protected commonly known as cyber physical security.
-To protect IoT solutions, it is necessary to have secure arrangement of devices, safe and protected connectivity between cloud and devices and secure data security solutions while processing and storage.
+However, in IoT, both hardware and software are to be protected commonly known as a cyber-physical security.
+To protect IoT solutions, it is necessary to have a secure arrangement of devices, safe and protected connectivity between cloud and devices and secure data security solutions while processing and storage.
 However, challenges are part of every game; similarly here as well certain challenges are faced.

 Devices: The arrangement and maintaining IoT devices is challenging because of its scale and geographic distribution.
 Sometimes, devices are not supervised carefully and are deployed in hostile environments where uncertain operations are very common.

-Connectivity: Since, a large number of devices are connected over the Internet; it poses threats to integrity and privacy of data.
+Connectivity: Since a large number of devices are connected to the Internet; it poses threats to the integrity and privacy of data.

 Ubiquitous Data Collection: With connected devices, companies are able to track hold of our private activities.
 It is in the near future, a digital trail of our everyday lives can be grabbed.

 Unexpected use of consumer data: This persistent collection of data certainly gives rise to worries about how personal information will be used?
 This is a very important issue and such questions will become the future of IoT.
 We cannot continue to walk on the path of data collection without thinking about such concerns and questions.

 An overall strategy is required to secure an IoT infrastructure.
 Securely arranging devices, protecting data integrity and securing data in cloud etc. should be considered which ensures security at each layer of the infrastructure.
 Let’s look at some of the tips which can help us to stay safe.

 Different network for different users